naggie/dstask/README.md

 [git-crypt](https://github.com/AGWA/git-crypt).
 Note that dstask has not been tested with these tools, nor can any claims be made about the security of the tools themselves.

+> Is it possible to modify more than one task at once with a filter?

+Yes.

+1. Set a context:
+2. Run a modify command without and ID
+3. Hit y to confirm to modify all tasks in context

+This means it's natural to review the tasks that would be modified before modifying by listing all tasks in the current context first, instead of potentially operating blindly by matching tags or numbers.

+You can also specify multiple task numbers at one time, as with any other command.